eniac/Flightplan/Wharf/tclust_README.md

 ## End-to-end testing

-As described above, `tclust_e2e.sh` runs iperf and mcd traffic simultaneously.
+As described above, [./bmv2/tclust/tclust_e2e.sh](./bmv2/tclust/tclust_e2e.sh) runs iperf and mcd traffic simultaneously.

-To run a full  set of end-to-end experiments, use `bmv2/tclust/all_tclust_e2e.sh`, which will run with each booster enabled in turn.
+To run a full  set of end-to-end experiments, use [./bmv2/tclust/all_tclust_e2e.sh](./bmv2/tclust/all_tclust_e2e.sh), which will run with each booster enabled in turn.

-Results can be analyzed with the notebook contained in `analysis/e2e_analysis.ipynb`
+Results can be analyzed with the notebook contained in [analysis/e2e_analysis.ipynb](analysis/e2e_analysis.ipynb).

 # Regression tests

-Three files exist which should be run each time a significant change is made to ensure that current features are not broken
+Whenever a significant change is made to the code then these scriprts should be run to ensure that current features are not broken

-* `run_e2e_tests.sh`: Runs tests on the complete.p4 topology (not the tclust topology)
+* [run_e2e_tests.sh](run_e2e_tests.sh): Runs tests on the complete.p4 topology (not the tclust topology)
-* `run_tclust_tests.sh`: Runs tests with different combinations of boosters on the tclust topology
+* [run_tclust_tests.sh](run_tclust_tests.sh): Runs tests with different combinations of boosters on the tclust topology
-* `run_legacy_tests.sh`: Runs tests with the legacy boosters on the tclust topology
+* [run_legacy_tests.sh](run_legacy_tests.sh): Runs tests with the legacy boosters on the tclust topology